Azure-Samples/openai-python-enterprise-logging/README.md

 - API Management can be provisioned through Azure Portal :[Provision resource](https://learn.microsoft.com/en-us/azure/api-management/get-started-create-service-instance)
 - Once the API Management service has been provisioned, follow this documentation to configure access permissions for the APIM instance on the Azure Key Vaults secrets.

+  - <b>Named Value Setup</b>
+    - Follow this documentation to create a named value linked to Key1 in the Azure Key Vault created earlier: [Add a plain or secret value to API Management](https://learn.microsoft.com/en-us/azure/api-management/api-management-howto-properties?tabs=azure-portal#add-a-plain-or-secret-value-to-api-management)

   - <b>Backend Setup</b>
   - From the left menu in API Management select Backends, then create a new backend.
     - Configure the backend service to the endpoint of your deployed OpenAI service with /openai as the path: